 CHEM 104 Intro to General, Organic and Biochemistry 4

 Prerequisite: ACT math score of 18 or SAT math score of 430 or higher or MATH 100 with a C or better or MATH 100 as a corequisite

 Comprehensive study of the basic principles of chemistry applicable to the health science professions.
 Topics covered include measurements, the scientific method, atomic structure, the use of radiation in cancer treatment, pH, acids, bases and buffers in the body, organic functional groups and reactions, glycolysis, the citric acid cycle, oxidative phosphorylation and the biochemical functions of carbohydrates, nucleic acids, fats and proteins in the body.
 Three lectures and one three-hour laboratory per week.
 Does not apply toward a division major or minor.
-Spring semester.
+Fall/spring semesters.